-We are ramping up for a new round of testing, this time testing out some alternative MIMO portable TS-9 antennas, new SureCall Fusion2Go 3.0, a range of weBoost products and an upcoming soon to be announced booster.
+We have completed another round of testing, this time testing out some alternative MIMO portable TS-9 antennas, new SureCall Fusion2Go 3.0, a range of weBoost products and the new HiBoost OTR antenna combo.

 - SureCall Fusion2GO 3.0 RV - Newly released in March 2018, SureCall has made this claim this booster should outperform the tried and true weBoost Drive 4G-X. We'll be putting it to the test.

 - weBoost Drive 4G-X RV & OTR - our tried and true standard, based on many previous rounds of signal testing.
 We'll be using both the RV and OTR antennas in various testing.

 - weBoost Drive 4G-M OTR - We'll also be bringing back an old favorite - the less powerful and more affordable 4G-M. This has been a solidly performing booster for those who don't necessarily need increased upload speeds that the transmit power of the 4G-X provides.

 - weBoost Connect RV 65 - Released on April 30, we've had a pre-release evaluation unit in our lab for a few weeks and are integrating it into testing against weBoost's mobile booster line-up.

 - HiBoost Travel 4G LTE with new OTR Antenna - HiBoost was anticipating releasing a new booster kit with an OTR Antenna in May 2018 (same antenna design from Antenna World as from weBoost, just with a different plastic case).
 However they ended up not releasing this as a new kit, and instead are selling the antenna separately.
 We've had this pairing in testing since April.